 Educators who are certified by the state of Florida and who live in St. Johns County are eligible to attend inservices.
 These educators may be registered for inservice sessions only by Professional Development Department staff and only on a "space-available" basis.
-Endorsement courses offered by the District are available only to full-time, currently employed instructional personnel of SJCSD.
+Endorsement courses offered by the District are available at no cost only to full-time, currently employed instructional personnel of SJCSD.
+For Non-Instructional employees or non-employees, Endorsement Courses may be available at a cost.